-- 15.1 The Scottish Borders Council will electronically send at least seven days prior to a meeting, where possible, to each Community Council within its area:- - (a) Agendas of full Council and Committee Meetings, including relevant Area Forum Meetings; - (b) Copies of the Minutes of the appropriate Area Forum; and - (c) Copies of such consultative documents as the Authority may from time to time decide. - 15.2 Each Community Council shall submit to the Scottish Borders Council's Head of the Strategic Policy Unit draft copies of the Minutes of its meetings no later than within 21 days after each meeting and copies of the agenda for the subsequent meeting of the Community Council when being issued.
+- 15.1 The Scottish Borders Council will electronically send at least seven days prior to a meeting, where possible, to each Community Council within its area:- - (a) Agendas of full Council and Committee Meetings, including relevant Area Forum Meetings; - (b) Copies of the Minutes of the appropriate Area Forum; and - (c) Copies of such consultative documents as the Authority may from time to time decide. - 15.2 Each Community Council shall submit to the Scottish Borders Council's Clerk to the Council draft copies of the Minutes of its meetings no later than within 21 days after each meeting and copies of the agenda for the subsequent meeting of the Community Council when being issued.